NeoEcc/domain-adaptation/files/README.md

 Since the reading phase can take a long time, the list of all files found for download are stored in a txt file with the same name as the dataset, under `files/txt/{name}_to_download`.
 The path to this file can be passed as a parameter to the function to skip the reading process.

 ### Statistics
-`utils.py` contains the functions required to fetch information relevant for training, such as resolution and voxel size.
+`utils.py` also contains functions to read dataset information relevant for training, such as resolution and voxel size.

 `read_attributes_h5` reads the attributes of all HDF5 files in a given path, and prints the relevant statistics in a json file specified by the user as:
 ```